Nomateus/BOLD/README.md

 **ACTUAL RESULT**: No results are shown and correct message is shown.
 **STATUS PASS/FAIL**: PASS

 I could really add many more test cases but I will end now.
 I hope this will be enough for some basic functionalities.

-When it comes to selecting test cases that could be automated I have some
+When it comes to selecting test cases that could be automated we should aim to automate only these types of test cases that:
+* will be repeated often
+* that are changed by developers very seldom
+* that are time consuming (it saves as a lot of time)

+By any means I'm not an expert in automation tests but I would automate following test cases:
+* TC.05
+* TC.07
+* TC.08
+* TC.09
+* TC.10
+* TC.17